 Conservation Trust

-On April 22, 2025 (Earth Day), Mayor Alex Nuttall signed an executive order directing City staff to report to General Committee on the creation of a Conservation Trust to protect lands in the area of Little like and other environmentally sensitive areas in and around Barrie including a framework, budget and authority to be functioning by 2026.
+On April 22, 2025 (Earth Day), Mayor Alex Nuttall signed an executive order directing City staff to report to General Committee on the creation of a Conservation Trust to protect lands in the area of Little Lake and other environmentally sensitive areas in and around Barrie including a framework, budget and authority to be functioning by 2026.

 This executive order signals a significant commitment to conservation and the protection of Barrie's green spaces for future generations.
 The protected land will provide residents with more opportunities to connect with nature and reflects the City’s ongoing commitment to environmental stewardship.